freight-trust/infrastructure/security/document-retention-policy.md

 kind, pursuing any record destruction claim, or cooperating in related investigations.

-# MANDATORY COMPLIANCE
+## Mandatory Compliance

-It is important to remind all employees that retaliation of any kind, including for reporting any type of violation of a policy, is strictly prohibited.
-For more information on retaliation generally and how to prevent it, see Practice Note, Retaliation.
+> It is important to remind all employees that retaliation of any kind,
+> including for reporting any type of violation of a policy, is strictly
+> prohibited.
+For more information on retaliation generally and how to
+> prevent it, see Practice Note, Retaliation.

 ## Records Management Department and Records Management Officer